 Instructions

-- Melt the chocolate: always start with chopped chocolate in a microwavable or glass bowl.
+- Melt the chocolate: start with 8 ounces semisweet chocolate in a microwavable or glass bowl.
 You can use the microwave (short 10-15 second spurts stirring well between each one until it's fully melted) or a double boiler with the bowl containing the chocolate not touching the water.
 In both cases, make sure it doesn't scorch.

-- Beat butter with both sugars in a large bowl for about 3 minutes, until creamy.
+- Beat 1 cup unsalted butter with ¾ cup white sugar and ½ cup brown sugar in a large bowl for about 3 minutes, until creamy.

-- Add the eggs, one at a time, beating well after each addition.
+- Add 2 eggs, one at a time, beating well after each addition.
 Scrape the sides of the bowl each time.

-- Add the melted chocolate, the vanilla, and mix until smooth.
+- Add the melted chocolate, 1 ½ teaspoons vanilla extract, ½ teaspoon mint extract and mix until smooth.

-- Add the chocolate chips and crushed candy cane.
+- Add 1 cup semisweet chocolate chips and ⅔ cup crushed peppermint candy cane.
 Mix well.
 At this point, you can bake the cookies or cover the bowl and refrigerate the cookie dough for a day or two.

 - Scoop portions on the prepared baking sheets making sure they're separated 2 inches from each other.

-- Sprinkle with additional crushed candy bits if you want to.
+- Sprinkle with extra crushed candy cane if you want to.
 They look prettier after they're baked.

 - Bake for 10 minutes, until the edges are dry but the centers are still soft.